-Traveling along the GRR, moldering concrete mausoleums, houses with loud colors and louvered French doors, and insouciant pedestrians along the levee (not to mention the dangerously large potholes) may arrest your attention briefly, but Oak Alley (3645 Hwy-18/Great River Rd., 225/265-2151, daily, $20) will probably stop you in your tracks.
+Traveling along the GRR, moldering concrete mausoleums, houses with loud colors and louvered French doors, and insouciant pedestrians along the levee (not to mention the dangerously large potholes) may arrest your attention briefly, but Oak Alley (3645 Hwy-18/Great River Rd., 225/265-2151, daily, $22) will probably stop you in your tracks.
 This place is to antebellum plantations what Bora Bora is to islands, or the Golden Gate is to bridges: Even if you’ve managed to avoid seeing Oak Alley on tourist brochures, or in the movies Interview with a Vampire or Primary Colors, it will look familiar—or rather, it will look exactly like it ought to.
 Plus, no cooling tower or gas flare mars the immediate horizon.
 For the full effect of the grand quarter-mile-long allée of arching live oaks, which were planted in the 1700s, nearly a century before the current house was built in the late 1830s, drive past the entrance a short ways.
-Besides the obligatory tour, there’s lodging and a restaurant in buildings on the grounds in back of the main house.
+Besides the obligatory tour, there’s lodging and a restaurant in buildings on the grounds surrounding the main house.

 Continuing south from Vacherie, scattered housing begins to invade the sugarcane, and traffic starts to pick up as the GRR (Hwy-18) works its serpentine way past a pair of ferry landings, a nuclear power plant, and a huge chemical plant with a photogenic cemetery felicitously occupying its front yard.
 By the time the GRR is within sight of the stylish, rusty-red I-310 bridge, the tentacles of New Orleans’s bustle are definitely apparent.
-Hop on the Interstate eastbound, and inside of 25 miles you can be hunting for parking in New Orleans’s Vieux Carré, or searching for a Sazerac to celebrate the journey.
+Hop on the interstate eastbound, and inside of 25 miles you can be hunting for parking in New Orleans’s Vieux Carré, or searching for a Sazerac to celebrate the journey.